 Before the analysis, the motion capture recordings are pre-processed for better adaptation to the analytical procedures and isolation of possible bias.
-Part of the basic filtering and cleaning is processed in the motion capture system's software (Motive, Natural Point).
+Part of the basic filtering and cleaning is processed in the motion capture system's software (Motive).
 In Matlab, the trajectories are subjected to final cleaning and filtering.
 The positions and orientations of rigid bodies for the head, torso and hands are calculated from the set of markers using MocapToolbox [17].
 In order to extract the whole-body displacement from the movement of the hands, trajectories were normalized frame-by-frame in relation to the geometrical centroid of the body.
 The orientations of the markers were also normalized in relation to the angles of the plane formed by the markers attached to the torso.
-The last process attempts to isolate the movement of the hands from the rotations of the torso.
+The last process isolates the movement of the hands from the rotation whole body rotations of the torso.

-The data of each histogram (2 hands x 12 subjects x 2 stimuli = 48 sets) is organized according to analytical scenarios presented in the next sections (styles and nationality x styles).
-Each histogram represents the density of events collected during 12 or 16 sections of the metric segments (60 seconds).
-The whole dataset corresponds to events performed during 2304 musical beats.
-In order to avoid excess of bias generated by components with very low variances, components with less than 10% of the total variance were ignored.
+The data of each histogram (2 hands x 12 subjects x 2 stimuli = 48 sets) is organized according to analytical scenarios presented in the next sections (styles, nationality x styles).
+Each histogram represents the density of events across 12 sections of the model of metric segments.
+The whole dataset corresponds to events recorded along 2304 musical beats.
+In order to avoid excess of bias generated by components with very low variances, events in components with less than 10% of the total variance were ignored.